Graduation Medallion Ceremony

 How can I fill out the Round-up Form if I do not yet know all the information that is requested?

 It is important to fill out the form to the best of your ability by the deadlines as this helps the HC staff to prepare for the Medallion Ceremony in a timely manner.
-Only students who submit their Participation Form (3rd Tab on this page) prior to the Senior Round-up Meeting (date tbd), will be able to receive their Medallion Ceremony tickets during the meeting.
+Only students who submit their Participation Form (3rd Tab on this page) prior to the Senior Round-up Meeting (March 18, 2020 at 8:00pm), will be able to receive their Medallion Ceremony tickets during the meeting.

 Why can I only get five tickets for the Medallion Ceremony?